BritishGeologicalSurvey/etlhelper/docs/etl_functions/transform.rst

 ETL Helper functions accept a function as the ``transform`` keyword argument, which enables transformation of data in flight.

-This is any Python callable (e.g. function or class) that takes an iterator and returns another iterator (e.g. list or generator via the ``yield`` statement).
+This is any Python callable (e.g. function or class) that takes an iterable and returns another iterable (e.g. list or generator via the ``yield`` statement).
 Transform functions are applied to data as they are read from the database (in the case of data fetching functions and